-- Internal regulations, as regarding personal data protection (LOPD by its Spanish acronym), Computer security, the prevention of money laundering and terrorist financing, supplier management, recruitment and budget management, etc. - Procedure guides and maps: Description of the processes that make up the activities of the entity. - Risk maps: Identification and assessment of the risks of the entity related to each process, sub-process and activity of the entity, according to every line of business.
+- Internal regulations, as regarding personal data protection (LOPD by its Spanish acronym), Computer security, the prevention of money laundering and terrorist financing, supplier management, recruitment and budget management, etc. - Processes map: full description of all the processes, sub-processes and activities of the entity. - Controls map: complete inventory of the internal control procedures implemented in the entity and the assessment of their efficiency, in order to detect weaknesses and deficiencies. - Computer tool: all the information associated with internal control procedures of the entity is recorded, and this information is kept up-to-date and is notified to all the organisation through a computer tool that automates and provides stability to the system.